smarter-sh/community/contributors/guide/issue-triage.md

 ### Support Requests

 Some people mistakenly use GitHub issues to file support requests.
-Usually they are asking for help configuring some aspect of Kubernetes.
+Usually they are asking for help configuring some aspect of Smarter.
 To handle such an issue, direct the author to use our [support request channels](#support-requests-channels).
 Then apply the `kind/support` label, which is directed to our support structures, and apply the `close` label.

 Please find more detailed information about Support Requests in the [Further Notes section](#further-notes).